pramishacp/nodejs-crud/README.md

     Start the server: node server.js

 Testing the API
-    Test your API using Postman
+    Test your API using Postman or REST client